-16. Failure to respond to a subpoena or to furnish the Board, its investigators or representatives, documents, information or testimony to which the Board is legally entitled;
+14. Failure to respond to a subpoena or to furnish the Board, its investigators or representatives, documents, information or testimony to which the Board is legally entitled;

-17. Malpractice within the meaning of M.G.L. c.
-112, § 61;
+15. Malpractice within the meaning of M.G.L. c.
+112, § 61; or

-18. Misconduct in the practice of medicine.
+16. Misconduct in the practice of medicine.